 Lymph nodes from the neck, chest, and lungs may be removed at the same time as the tumour.
 These lymph nodes are divided into areas called stations.
 There are 14 different stations in the neck, chest, and lungs.
 Your pathology report will describe the number of lymph nodes examined from each station.

 Stations that may be described in your report:

 Your pathologist will carefully examine each lymph node for cancer cells.
 Lymph nodes that contain cancer cells are often called positive while those that do not contain any cancer cells are called negative.
 If cancer cells are found in a lymph node, the station of the positive lymph node will be described in your report.

-Small cell lung carcinoma may be staged using a two part staging system – limited and extensive stage.
+Small cell lung carcinoma may be staged using a two-part staging system.

 The pathologic stage will only be described in your report after the entire tumour has been removed.
 It will not be included after a biopsy.

 Small cell carcinoma is given a tumour stage between 1 and 4 based on the size of the tumour, the number of tumours found in the tissue examined, and whether the tumour has broken through the pleural or has spread to organs around the lungs.

 Small cell carcinoma is given a nodal stage between 0 and 3 based on the presence or absence of cancer cells in a lymph node and the location of the lymph nodes that contain cancer cells.